jhonatantft/points-transform/README.md

 # Points tranformation

-Visual representation of algorithm in Javascript
+Visual representation of these algorithm below in Javascript
 * Bresenham's line
 * Translation
 * Scale